 He was amazed, and ashamed of himself for having been so impatient, and from that time on, he stopped focusing his thoughts on himself and his misery and became thankful for what he had and thus much happier, and more concerned about others.

-It may be that the blind man had influenced others in a similar way at other times in his life, and that other disabled people do.
+It may be that the blind man had influenced others in a similar way at other times in his life, and that other disabled people sometimes do.

-Of course, this isn't to say that all suffering has a positive outcome, and people ought to be motivated to try to alleviate it whenever they can, since the effects can sometimes obviously be highly damaging.
+Of course, this isn't to say that all suffering has a positive outcome; and people ought to be motivated to try to alleviate it whenever they can, since the effects can sometimes obviously be highly damaging.

-Leaving aside the beneficial effects that suffering can sometimes have on people's characters, there is another reason why God allows it which is perhaps more significant.
+Leaving aside the beneficial effects that suffering can sometimes have on people's characters, there is another possible reason why God allows it which is perhaps more significant.
 Since much or even most suffering is caused by man's inhumanity/negligence towards others, if God eliminated suffering, he'd have to do it partly by preventing us from having free will.
 As it is, we have the responsibility to use our will in a moral way.
 The fact that so many people don't is a major cause of suffering in the world, especially when people with power and influence use it in a destructive or corrupt way.

 If we didn't have free will, it would mean that God would have to more-or-less control every one of us.
 So we'd either be like robots who didn't mind being controlled, or like people whose emotions were switched off beyond a certain point of provocation or under temptation to do something immoral, so we couldn't do any serious damage to anyone; or we'd be like people who couldn't really think for ourselves but resented God for it.
 It wouldn't be good enough just to make everyone so nice that they'd never want to do anyone any harm, because a lot of suffering results from actions committed by people who just didn't think of the possible consequences of them.
 Everyone would have to be made willing by God to obey a set of rules, like the commands for Christians in the Bible.

 For instance, teenagers might just be negligent of the potential consequences of having sex, which can lead to the fear and unwanted responsibility caused by teenage pregnancy.
 People would all have to be programmed to want to obey a moral code like the Christian one.
-Maybe part of the reason God hasn't programmed everyone like that is because of the maturity of character, compassion, empathy and concern for others that suffering can sometimes produce in people.

 It may be, however, that on some occasions, God does override a person's free will, controlling their actions to ensure a favourable outcome to a problem.
 Indeed, if he didn't, there wouldn't be any point in praying a lot of the time, which the Bible encourages us to do.